GooeeIOT/be-qa-eng-takehome1/README.md

 See [problem1](problem1/) and [problem2](problem2/).

-We expect these solutions to be pushed within a few hours of when they were given out.
+We expect these solutions to be *in Python* and pushed within a few hours of when they were given out.
 Code should ideally be clear, commented, and _some_ thought given to edge cases.

 Ideally, you'll: